 The miR Air Flow Weighted Vest is a half-length vest that is made with soft breathable materials.
 Its short form factor allows for maximum movement during your workouts and leaves more space for air and sweat to escape.

 It has a single velcro strap used to wrap around the vest and hold it in place.
 This strap comes from the back, wraps around a couple of buckles, and returns to the back where it sticks.
 If you have someone to help you out, this is not a problem.
 However, if you are securing this yourself, you may not get a tight fit which makes the vest move about during workout.

-The weights are full cast iron bars that have more advantages when compared to sandbags, including higher weight loading, although they tend to make the vest appear bulky.
-The Mir air flow weighted vest is a top recommendation if you want a weighted vest that can pack more weights than our top pick.
+The weights are fully cast iron bars that have more advantages when compared to sandbags, including higher weight loading, although they tend to make the vest appear bulky.
+The Mir air flow weighted vest is a top recommendation if you want a weighted vest that can pack more weight than our top pick.

-The CAP Barbell adjustable short weighted vest is a one-size-fits-all short weighted vest that comes in weights ranging from 20 to 150 pounds.
-It is equipped with pockets that hold the iron weights as well as a small pouch for you phone.
-A large front flap with a reflective strip covers the pocket areas and help improve your visibility if you’re ever going out for a run in the dark.
+The CAP Barbell adjustable short weighted vest is a one-size-fits-all vest that comes in weights ranging from 20 to 150 pounds.
+It is equipped with pockets that hold the iron weights as well as a small pouch for your phone.
+A large front flap with a reflective strip covers the pocket areas and helps improve your visibility if you’re ever going out for a run in the dark.

 The weights fit tightly and would not fall off during your workouts.
 This also means that you might struggle to adjust them in-between workouts without losing momentum.

-We don’t like that the padding around the shoulders is light and can cause a bit of discomfort, especially if you wearing the heavier vests for longer periods.
+We don’t like that the padding around the shoulders is light and can cause a bit of discomfort, especially if you wear the heavier vests for longer periods.

 The weights are sandbags weights and are evenly distributed around the vest with four weight pockets each on either side.
 We prefer metal weights, but these work just as well.